xinwenfu/VChat_Brute_Force/README.md

 https://stackoverflow.com/questions/6002359/so-most-of-the-binary-is-composed-of-reloc-table
 https://www.codeproject.com/Articles/12532/Inject-your-code-to-a-Portable-Executable-file#ImplementRelocationTable7_2
 -->
-3. Now that we have enabled the Windows Exploit Protections, forced ASLR will take effect and the base addresses of all DLLs (including essfunc.dll) will be randomized each time the victim machine restarts.
-Vulnserver.exe would not be randomized because it does not contain a [.reloc section](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#the-reloc-section-image-only) which is required for the host system to rebase the modules successfully.
+3. Now that we have enabled the Windows Exploit Protections, forced ASLR will take effect and the base addresses of all DLLs (including essfunc.dll) will be randomized each time the victim machine restarts. vchat.exe would not be randomized because it does not contain a [.reloc section](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#the-reloc-section-image-only) which is required for the host system to rebase the modules successfully.
 The `.reloc` section contains the information required by the dynamic linker in order to factor in the difference between the expected and actual location in memory of pointers and functions within the module that have had their absolute addresses changed due to the relocations.
 This table allows us to refer to the addresses within a relocated file as a constant offset from some base address.

     1. Let's look at the Memory view of the loaded process to confirm this: In Immunity debugger, access the Memory View table by accessing the following tabs (Immunity debugger: View -> Memory <Alt+M>).